How it works

 - Once the student is ready, they submit their work for review through the contest website.

 - Mentors from the organization evaluate the work, provide feedback, and if it's complete, accept it!
 Otherwise, specific feedback is provided, and the student updates the work.

 - Once a task is accepted, the student can claim another!

 - Participants win prizes including a digital certificate and t-shirts!

-- At the end of the contest, each organization will choose five finalists to receive limited edition Google Code-in hoodies!
+- At the end of the contest, each organization will choose six finalists to receive limited edition Google Code-in hoodies!
 Two finalists from each organization will be grand prize winners and go on a trip to Google Headquarters in California!